sam-1989/sam-1989/README.md

 I am currently undertaking a Web Development program at the Digital Career Institute.

-I am open to collaborating on projects or developing small applications and websites.
-With extensive experience in team settings, I pride myself on being easy to work with and highly collaborative.

 My current areas of study include:

 - Linux/Terminal, Git & GitHub, UX/UI